jknaudt21/Option-Scraper-BlackScholes/README.md

 Almost all data is scraped from Yahoo Finance, with the exception of implied volatility, which is scraped from AlphaQuery

 ## Usage
 This scraper is free to use!
-Just make sure to check out [this project](https://github.com/samuellee19/CSCI145_Option_Pricing) (*my grade **might** or might not depend on page views...*) and star this repo if you find the scraper useful!
+Just make sure to check out [this project](https://github.com/samuellee19/CSCI145_Option_Pricing) and star this repo if you find the code useful!

 On the more technical side, the scraper can be used in either a Jupyter notebook or a plain `.py` file; the code is almost completely identical.
 That being said, the `.py` file allows for faster [parameter](#Parameters) tuning.
 The company list for which the scraping occurs comes from [Wikipedia's list](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies).